-- 15. The lessons of history need to be acknowledged: the successful reorientation of health services will most likely be a long journey and will need sustained political commitment.
+- 16. The lessons of history need to be acknowledged: the successful reorientation of health services will most likely be a long journey and will need sustained political commitment.
 Ultimately, each country or local jurisdiction needs to set its own goals for integrated and people-centred health services, and develop its own strategies for achieving these goals.
-The strategies must respond to the local context, existing barriers and the values held by people within the State or area, and should be achievable given the current health service delivery system and the financial and political resources available to support change.
+The strategies must respond to the local context, existing barriers and the values held by people within the State or area, and should be achievable given the current health service delivery system and the financial and political resources available.
+Efforts should primarily concentrate on improving access to services for underserved and marginalized populations, on placing increased emphasis and resources on promotive, preventive and public health services and on strengthening district-level health services, among others.
+Given that this framework is fundamentally transformative in its implications for the future of health systems, system leaders must adopt strategies for change to ensure the effective alignment of strategies and processes that promote people-centred and integrated care.
+Delivering high-quality, people-centred care and integrated health services requires the creation and nurturing of collective engagement, commonly-held values, effective communication and transparency.
 The implementation approach, therefore, of this framework is as follows: - (a) Country-led: strategies for pursuing integrated people-centred health services should be developed and led by countries, with external support where necessary, and should respond to local conditions and contexts. - (b) Equity-focused: efforts to enhance equity are a necessary part of people-centred and integrated health care strategies.
 Efforts can target immediate factors driving inequitable service utilization, but may also address more fundamental social determinants. - (c) Participatory: the notion of people-centred and integrated health services puts informed and empowered people at the centre of the health system.
-Therefore, processes to develop national strategies for such services should ensure accountability to local stakeholders and, especially, to disadvantaged populations.

-- (d) Systems strengthening: service delivery depends on effective information and financing systems, and the availability of skilled and motivated health workers.
+Therefore, processes to develop national strategies for such services should ensure accountability to local stakeholders and, especially, to disadvantaged populations. - (d) Systems strengthening: service delivery depends on effective information and financing systems, and the availability of skilled and motivated health workers.
 Changes made to service delivery will inevitably have ramifications across the entire health system. - (e) Evidence-based practice with iterative learning/action cycles: decisions at all levels should be based on the best available evidence.
 Quality improvement methodology shows that success is most likely when there are iterative learning and action cycles that track changes in the service delivery system, identify emerging problems and bring stakeholders together to solve them. - (f) Results-oriented: a key focus should be on the ongoing monitoring of progress through specific and measurable objectives and results. - (g) Ethics-based: by making sure that care optimized the risk benefit ratio in all interventions, respects the individual's right to make informed and autonomous decisions, safeguards privacy, protects the most vulnerable, and ensures the fair distribution of resources. - (h) Sustainable: planning, managing and delivering care that is equitable, efficient, effective and that contributes to long-term development in a sustainable manner.